Do The Complex Measurements Involve In PCB Artwork Designing Befog You?

 For example, black ink is used to show the conducting areas of the copper metal, whereas the remaining parts present the non-conductors.
 The same goes for the film having a solder mask.

-Once the components are adapted and placed in its right position concerning the schematic produced by the CAD software, designers carry out the process of wiring.
+Once the components are adapted and placed in their right position concerning the schematic produced by the CAD software, designers carry out the wiring.
 The PCB netlist wires a footprint.

 Image 6: PCB Design